10 Best U.S. Vacation Destinations for LGBTQ+ Families

 View of Chattanooga (Photo: @ashley031284 via Twenty20)

 The Southeast isn’t the most LGBTQ-friendly region in the U.S., and some areas can be dangerous for LGBTQ+ travelers.
-But as someone in the LGBT community with my own family, I can say that after growing up and living in the South (Alabama, Georgia, and Tennessee), there’s a real gem for families and it’s not the big city of Atlanta.
+But as someone in the LGBT community with my own family, I can say that after growing up and living in the South (Alabama, Georgia, and Tennessee), there’s a real gem for families, and it’s not the big city of Atlanta.
 It’s tiny, quirky Chattanooga.
-This funky town on the river has a huge art scene and, with that, a more welcoming, diverse environment than other Southern cities.
+This funky town on a river has a huge art scene and, with that, a more welcoming, diverse environment than other Southern cities.

-There are tons of attractions for the whole family in Chattanooga too.
+There are tons of attractions for the whole family in Chattanooga, too.
 The Tennessee Aquarium is one of the best aquariums in the country.
 Chattanooga is also home to the tallest underground waterfall in the U.S., Ruby Falls.
 And your little ones will love the fairytale caverns and gardens at Rock City.
 If all that sightseeing worked up an appetite, head straight to Community Pie for pizza and homemade gelato.
 And for breakfast or brunch, you have to swing by the eccentric, Halloween-themed Aretha Frankensteins

 10. Chicago, Illinois